EasonLiaw/retail_price_prediction/README.md

 #### iv.
 Summary of Outliers Identified
 All 9 continuous features are identified to have outliers with different proportion of outliers ranging from 11.8% to 14.1%.
 Although these outliers have been identified using statistical methods like median and interquartile range (IQR) for non-gaussian variables, removing such outliers will require further investigation and proper justification from a business perspective.

 Thus, an alternative method to handle these outliers is to capping outliers at boundary values using IQR for non-gaussian variables.
 However, simply capping outliers at boundary values for all non-gaussian features is not possible for this dataset, since there are other features that internally depends on other features.
-Upon closer inspection, these following features can be used for capping outliers without resulting in too many features having large proportion of outliers:  ['GST Value','SP','MRP']
+Upon closer inspection, these following features can be used for capping outliers without resulting in too many features having large proportion of outliers:  <b>['GST Value','SP','MRP']</b>

 After capping outliers of those features, remainning features will require recalculation to ensure formula consistency between all features.